 What Are the Purported Benefits?

-Using a baking soda and vinegar-based hair regimen is rumored to help reset your scalp to its natural pH, which could be made more acidic or more basic depending on the products you use.
-According to Dr. Burg, your natural pH tends to be slightly more on the acidic side, but a pH that's too high (i.e. more basic than normal) causes brittleness, while a pH that's too low (more acidic than normal) damages color.
-Subsequently, resetting your hair and scalp's pH balance back to it's normal baseline can help remedy a number of issues, including dandruff, scalp irritation, dryness, and more.
-(As well as help promote hair growth since dryness and brittleness causes breakage at your ends.)
+Using a baking soda- and vinegar-based hair regimen is rumored to help reset your scalp to its natural pH, which could be made more acidic or more basic depending on the products you use.
+According to Dr. Burg, your natural pH tends to be slightly more on the acidic side, but a pH that's too high (i.e., more basic than normal) causes brittleness, while a pH that's too low (more acidic than normal) damages color.
+Subsequently, resetting your hair and scalp's pH balance back to its normal baseline can help remedy a number of issues, including dandruff, scalp irritation, dryness, and more.
+(It can also help promote hair growth, since dryness and brittleness cause breakage at your ends.)

-"Your scalp and hair pH are slightly acidic with the pH of the scalp being 5.5 and the hair shaft sitting at about 3.7," and .adding an access of acid or alkali can push these too far beyond their capacity to rebalance themselves."
-Poor pH means poor hair quality with higher pH opening cuticles and causing brittleness, and low too pH damaging color.
+"Your scalp and hair pH are slightly acidic, with the pH of the scalp being 5.5 and the hair shaft sitting at about 3.7," and adding an excess of acid or alkali can push these too far beyond their capacity to rebalance themselves."
+Poor pH means poor hair quality, with higher pH opening cuticles and causing brittleness, and too low pH damaging color.
 On the scalp, imbalances of pH can disrupt the balance of good and bad bacteria, which can lead to other problems, such as scalp irritation and dandruff."

-I tend to leave it to the beauty chemists for any products I use on my hair, but with the right ratios, the baking soda shampoo could work, but based on Dr. Burg's expertise you'd need to get the measurements just right.
-If you've got an at-home baking soda remedy that is working for you, there is nothing wrong with continuing to use it.
-But, if you find your scalp or hair not feeling like itself, Dr. Burg's tips will come in handy.
+With the right ratios, a DIY baking soda shampoo could work, but based on Dr. Burg's expertise, you'd need to get the measurements just right.
+If you've got an at-home baking soda remedy that is working for you, there's nothing wrong with continuing to use it.
+But if you find your scalp or hair not feeling like itself, Dr. Burg's tips will come in handy.

-"Baking soda and vinegar (regardless of its source) are essentially two reactive chemicals: sodium bicarbonate (NaHCO3)—which is a weak base so is alkaline—and acetic acid CH3COOH, which is a weak acid.
-When you mix these together in equal proportions you get left with water (H2O) carbon dioxide Gas (CO2) and Sodium acetate (CH3COONa), Dr. Burg informed me.
-"This is a simple reaction that can be effective in simple household cleaning jobs as the fizzing can help lift dirt.
+"Baking soda and vinegar (regardless of its source) are essentially two reactive chemicals: sodium bicarbonate (NaHCO3)—which is a weak base, so is alkaline—and acetic acid (CH3COOH), which is a weak acid.
+When you mix these together in equal proportions, you get left with water (H2O), carbon dioxide gas (CO2), and sodium acetate (CH3COONa)," says Dr. Burg.
+"This is a simple reaction that can be effective in simple household cleaning jobs, as the fizzing can help lift dirt.
 The acid in vinegar or the alkaline soda can also be effective cleaners on their own."

 Baking Soda and Vinegar Alternatives

-According to Dr. Burg, look for ingredients like green tea, rosemary, mangosteen and lavender to soothe and promote overall scalp health.
+According to Dr. Burg, you should look for products with ingredients like green tea, rosemary, mangosteen, and lavender to soothe and promote overall scalp health.

-For hair health, Dr. Burg notes flaxseed oil, vitamin E, ylang-ylang oil, and baobab oil as power ingredients.
-Try conditioning with this formula from OGX that's loaded with Vitamin E.
+For hair health, Dr. Burg lists flaxseed oil, vitamin E, ylang-ylang oil, and baobab oil as power ingredients.
+Try conditioning with this formula from OGX that's loaded with vitamin E.